WOMEN WAR & PEACE DIRECTORY (CLICK TO VIEW):

 - Dijana Milosevic, Director, DAH Theatre Research Centre, Belgrade, Serbia

-- Mary Moynihan, Theatre and film maker, Smashing Times Theatre Company
+- Mary Moynihan, Theatre and film maker, Smashing Times Theatre and Film Company

-- Fiona Bawn Thompson, Smashing Times Theatre Company
+- Fiona Bawn Thompson, Smashing Times Theatre and Film Company

 - Edyta Pietzra, PhD, University of Humanities and Economics on Lodz, Poland